robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 also allows using the same keyword with different prefixes.
 For example :name:`Welcome page should be open` could also used as :name:`And welcome page should be open`.

-.. note:: Ignoring :name:`But` prefix is new in Robot Framework 2.8.7.

 Embedding data to keywords
 ''''''''''''''''''''''''''